Exiaee/NYCY-PP25-1st-group-Final-Project/pHash_Generation_Serial_OpenMP_GCC_O3/README.md

 ## Dependencies

-- GCC with OpenMP support
+- GCC 12.4.0 or later with OpenMP support
 - C++17 or later
 - stb_image for image loading (depending on version)